jeffdruid/fitzgeralds-menu/README.md

 - ### Index

 ![Menu Hero](assets/media/feat-menu-hero.PNG)

-Clicking on the "MENU" heading navigates the user to the meu.html page.
-Background video starts playing once the page loads, it is set to autoplay, mute and loop.
+*Clicking on the "MENU" heading navigates the user to the meu.html page.
+Background video starts playing once the page loads, it is set to autoplay, mute and loop.*

 - ### Menu

 ![Menu page](assets/media/feat-menu-page.png)

-Display various drinks available at Fitzgerlads bar.
+Display various drinks available at Fitzgerald's bar.

 ![Gallery](assets/media/feat-gallery.PNG)